Clear House Accountants

 2. That partner took major company decisions that were inspired by his/her personal motives.

-What is suitable for you, limited or unlimited?
+What is the difference between limited and unlimited?

-Individuals conducting a trade or a business usually opt for an LLP due to the relaxation it offers on liabilities by making them proportionally limited to the amount of capital that each partner contributes.
+Individuals conducting a trade or a business usually opt for an LLP due to the relaxation it offers on liabilities by making them proportionally limited to the amount of capital that each partner contributes along with being a separate legal entity meaning that the company carries a separate corporation tax liability than its members.

-LLPs lets you enjoy the flexibility in general terms whilst a limited partnership is desirable if you are interested in funds, asset management or estate planning.
-Consult an accountant or accounting firm if you are still confused about what type of partnership to adopt and the regulations surrounding it.
+LLPs lets you enjoy flexibility in general terms whilst a limited partnership is desirable if you are interested in funds, asset management or estate planning.
+Consult anย accountantย orย accounting firmย if you are still confused about what type of partnership to adopt and the regulations surrounding it.

 Why is an agreement necessary when working with a partnership?